Towards Human Understanding of Paraphrase Types in Large Language Models: Introduction

 Here, the paraphrase contains the following APT changes: (a) and (c) change the lexical unit for another one with the same meaning, (b) re-orders the words in the sentence, and (d) adds lexical and functional units.

-So far, it has been largely unknown how well models generate or detect paraphrases with specific APTs.
-In this work, we asked 15 humans to annotate 500 APT generations with various properties such as the perceived difficulty of generation, the model's success at generating a certain type and the reasons behind their failure, its confusion with other types, and the similarity of the APT on a sentence and word level.
+So far, how well models generate or detect paraphrases with specific APTs has been largely unknown.
+In this work, we asked 15 humans to annotate 800 APT generations with various properties such as the perceived difficulty of generation, the model's success at generating a certain type and the reasons behind their failure, its confusion with other types, and the similarity of the APT on a sentence and word level.
 We publish this dataset as \textbf{A}tomic \textbf{P}araphrase \textbf{TY}pes Base (APTY\textsubscript{Base})\footnote{\href{https://github.com/worta/apty}{https://github.com/worta/apty}}.
 To further contribute to the future of research on APTs, we extended this new dataset by ranking the different APT examples by human preferences that can be used to optimize paraphrase generation models in the future using human preference methods such as RLHF \cite{ouyang2022training} and DPO \cite{rafailov2024direct} called \rapty.
+We demonstrate the usefulness of the preference data by using DPO to train a Llama 2 7B \cite{touvron2023llama} based model and compare the generation performance to a supervised fine-tuned and base version.
 The whole generation and annotation process is shown in \Cref{fig:annotation_process} and discussed in \Cref{sec:methodology}.